YosysHQ/yosys/README.md

 	$ sudo make install

 Tests are located in the tests subdirectory and can be executed using the test target.
-Note that you need gawk as well as a recent version of iverilog (i.e. build from git).
-Then, execute tests via:
+Note that you need gawk, a recent version of iverilog, and gtest.
+Execute tests via:

 	$ make test